 Airline Partnerships and Credit Card Miles: The Connection

 There are a couple of roles that travel credit cards play in the airline partnership game.
-First of all, some general travel rewards credit cards let you transfer points from their programs to multiple airline and hotel loyalty programs.
+First of all, some general travel rewards credit cards let you transfer points from their programs to multiple airlines and hotel loyalty programs.
 The four main ones are:

 - Chase Ultimate Rewards